Counseling Private Practice Business Plan

 Key Revenue & Costs

-Peaceful Minds’s revenues will come primarily from counseling services.
+Peaceful Minds’s revenues will come primarily from therapy services.
 The company will bill the patient’s insurance for services provided, and the remainder will be billed to the patient.
 In cases where insurance is not accepted, the entire service will be billed to the patient.

 The major cost drivers for the company’s operation will consist of salaries, supplies, equipment, the lease, taxes, and marketing expenses.